MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: "Learn how the Powershell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine, let you migrate to SharePoint Online."
+description: "Learn how the Powershell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine, let you migrate to SharePoint."
 ---

-# Migrate to SharePoint Online using PowerShell
+# Migrate to SharePoint using PowerShell

 This article is about the new PowerShell cmdlets based on the SharePoint Migration Tool (SPMT) migration engine.
 They can be used to move files from SharePoint 2010 and SharePoint 2013 on-premises document libraries and list items, and file shares to Microsoft 365.
-For information on all current PowerShell cmdlets relating to SharePoint Online migration, please see the [Microsoft SharePoint Migration Tool cmdlet reference](https://docs.microsoft.com/powershell/spmt/intro?view=spmt-ps).
+For information on all current PowerShell cmdlets relating to SharePoint migration, please see the [Microsoft SharePoint Migration Tool cmdlet reference](https://docs.microsoft.com/powershell/spmt/intro?view=spmt-ps).

 The PowerShell cmdlets provide the same functionalities as the [SharePoint Migration Tool](introducing-the-sharepoint-migration-tool.md) .